 To stay abreast of environmental issues, we will consult with stakeholders regularly and take action when material environmental concerns arise.
 We will also work on increasing the environmental awareness of our stakeholders for the benefit of the communities, the Company, and the planet.

 We will keep stakeholders updated on our environmental performance as well as on developments regarding environmental issues through our succeeding sustainability reports which will be published annually.
 We are working towards formalizing these commitments via an environmental policy to be approved by senior management as we aim to successfully manage our impact to the environment.

-Our Scope 11 and Scope 2 greenhouse gas emissions in 2018 amounted to an estimated total of 26,500 tonnes2, accounting for 18.6% and 81.4% of our total GHG emissions respectively.
-Our GHG intensity for 2018, on the other hand, is at 0.78 tonnes per square meter.
-Moving forward, we seek to optimize our monitoring system for our emissions.
+Our Scope 11 and Scope 2 greenhouse gas emissions in 2019 amounted to an estimated total of 28,538 tonnes2, accounting for 22% and 78% of our total GHG emissions respectively.
+With our GHG intensity at 0.73 tonnes per square meter.

 Our total electricity consumption in 2019 amounted to 31,198,382 kilowatt hours3.
 This is 3% higher than our electricity consumption of 30,274,289 kilowatt hours in 2018 given the increase in store count.
-While our restaurant operations expanded in 2018, we have managed to reduce our electricity intensity across all our stores by 8% from 8.68 megawatt hours per square meter to 7.97 megawatt hours per square meter.
+While our restaurant operations expanded in 2019, we managed to reduce the electricity intensity across our stores by 8% from 8.68 megawatt hours per square meter to 7.97 megawatt hours per square meter.

 Packaging & Waste